 - Enthusiastic and keen to learn

-- Passionate about working with your hands
+- Passionate about working in the apprenticeship area

 - The best apprentices are good problem solvers - during the day, minor problems can arise and companies need employees who can think on their feet and not always rely on others for help.

-- Having done work experience placements during your school programme will also help when trying to get into an apprenticeship.
+- Having done work experience placements during your school programme will help when trying to get into an apprenticeship.
 Employers like to know that you have some understanding of the workplace and the practical realities of daily work life.

-|Note: Experience has shown that higher grades of entry than those suggested by SOLAS are preferred for certain apprenticeships, due to the technical nature of the trade.
+|Note: Experience has shown that higher grades of entry than those suggested by SOLAS are preferred for certain apprenticeships, (e.g. electrician) due to the technical nature of the trade.
 Employers typically seek applicants who have completed Leaving Cert including Maths (with at least a grade C3 in Ordinary Level Maths) and preferably Physics.